Subsidiarity (European Union): EU recognition of the principle of subsidiarity

-The Treaty on the European Union (TEU), also written in 1992, states: “decisions are taken as closely as possible to the citizen in accordance with the principle of subsidiarity.”
+The Treaty on the European Union (TEU), also written in 1992, states: "decisions are taken as closely as possible to the citizen in accordance with the principle of subsidiarity."

-In 1997, the Treaty of Amsterdam proposed a Protocol on the principles of subsidiarity and proportionality establishing the conditions of application of both principles.
-It is established that the Union wishes that “decisions are taken as closely as possible to the citizens of the Union” and that “the overall approach to the application of the subsidiarity principle (…) will continue to guide the actions of the Union’s institutions as well as the development of the application of the principle of subsidiarity”.
+In 1997, the Treaty of Amsterdam included a Protocol on the principles of subsidiarity and proportionality establishing the conditions of application of both principles.
+It is established that the Union wishes that "decisions are taken as closely as possible to the citizens of the Union" and that "the overall approach to the application of the subsidiarity principle […] will continue to guide the actions of the Union’s institutions as well as the development of the application of the principle of subsidiarity".
 In the consolidated version of the EU treaty is it referred to as "Protocol (No 2)".

 The Treaty of Lisbon places in 2007 the principle of subsidiarity as one of the fundamental principles of the European Union.
-The article 3b states: “The limits of Union competences are governed by the principle of conferral.
-The use of Union competences is governed by the principles of subsidiarity and proportionality”.
+The article 3b states: "The limits of Union competences are governed by the principle of conferral.
+The use of Union competences is governed by the principles of subsidiarity and proportionality".
 Since the Lisbon Treaty came into force at the end of 2009, national Parliaments have a role in policing the principle of subsidiarity.
 Under the so-called Early Warning System, they can submit reasoned opinions if they feel a new Commission proposal violates the subsidiarity principle (van Gruisen and Huysmans, 2020).